gustafla/linux_demo/README.md

 This will use all CPU cores you have available.

+## Default workflow

+0. Put your `music.ogg` file into `data` directory.
+1. Open your rocket editor.
+I prefer the default Qt-based rocket editor.
+2. Start `./build/demo`
+3. Open `data/shader.frag` in your editor.
+4. Hack on shaders!
+Uniforms you add will automatically show up in rocket.
+5. Reload shaders and uniforms by pressing R. No `make` or restart needed.

 ## Releasing

-Your demo is getting ready and you want to try to build a release build?
+Your demo is getting ready and you want to build a release build?
 Very simple.
 Just run

 ```